Illinois Survey Guide

 Frequently Asked Questions

-How do I verify a land surveyor's license in Illinois?
+How do I find a licensed land surveyor in Illinois?

-Go to idfpr.illinois.gov and use the license lookup tool.
+You can find licensed surveyors in our Illinois directory, sourced from the Illinois Department of Financial and Professional Regulation.
 Search by the surveyor's name or license number to confirm their Illinois Professional Land Surveyor (PLS) license is active and in good standing.

 What is the difference between a licensed PLS and an unlicensed surveyor?